Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Policy design

 {where $t_0 \leq t_1 \leq H \leq T$.
-This way, the \ac{ocp} is better computationally conditioned, but the planner still has the freedom to decide $SoC_{\textrm{BESS},24\textrm{hs}}$.
-The proposed terminal condition has two key properties: it is more flexible than fixing $SoC_{\text{BESS},24\text{hs}}=50\%$ , and it bounds the value function $V_H$ of the OCP.
+This way, the \ac{ocp} is better computationally conditioned, but the planner still has the freedom to decide the state-of-charge at the begining of each day ($SoC_{\textrm{BESS},24\textrm{hs}}$).
+The proposed terminal condition has two key properties: it is more flexible than fixing $SoC_{\text{BESS},24\text{hs}}=50\%$ , and it bounds the value function $V_H$ of the \ac{ocp}.
 Ideally, no terminal condition would be used to freely use all 3 storage systems.
-Unfortunately, to solve such an unbounded OCP, an optimization horizon $H$ much larger than 48 hours would be required \cite{Grune2017NonlinearAlgorithms, Prat2024HowProblems}.}
+Unfortunately, to solve such an unbounded \ac{ocp}, an optimization horizon $H$ much larger than 48 hours would be required \cite{Grune2017NonlinearAlgorithms, Prat2024HowProblems}.}